Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_data_vault/vhol_data_vault.md

   FROM stg_orders_strm src
 ;
 ```
-Finally lets query these views to validate the results:
+Finally let's query these views to validate the results:
 ![staged data](assets/img12.png)

 Well done!
 We build our staging/inbound pipeline, ready to accomodate streaming data and derived business keys that we are going to use in our Raw Data Vault.
 Let's move on to the next step!